 But, Chicago also is home to the Balzekas Museum of Lithuanian Culture, the Peggy Notebaert Nature Museum, the Museum of Contemporary Art, and the Smith Museum of Stained Glass Windows. a seemingly endless list.

 If you can see only one, make it the Museum of Science and Industry.
 Opened in 1933, this Southside landmark is chock full of opportunities for discovery.
-My favorite remains Colleen Moore’s Fairy Castle, but there’s a World War II German submarine, replica of an Illinois coal mine, and a DNA double-helix structure dedicated by its discoverer (and Chicago native) Dr. James D. Watson.
+My favorite remains Colleen Moore’s Fairy Castle, but there’s a World War II German submarine, a replica of an Illinois coal mine, and a DNA double-helix structure dedicated by its discoverer (and Chicago native) Dr. James D. Watson.

 If you have more time, add a visit to the Museum Campus on the south side of downtown.
 Grouped together are the Shedd Aquarium, Field Museum of Natural History (home of “Sue”, the biggest T-rex fossil ever unearthed) and Adler Planetarium.

-Number 2: Architecture
+Number 2: Chicago Architecture

-Highlights in the Loop include the Chicago Cultural Center (check out the Tiffany domed ceiling), Auditorium Building and the magnificently Art Deco style Chicago Board of Trade.
+Highlights in the Loop include the Chicago Cultural Center (check out the Tiffany domed ceiling), Auditorium Building, and the magnificently Art Deco style Chicago Board of Trade.

 The best view in town is from the Skydeck on the tower formerly known as Sears at sunset!
 (Yes, it’s now called the Willis Tower, for its new owners!)

-North of the Chicago River, Tribune Tower has exterior walls imbedded with actual bits of famous buildings – Westminster Abbey, Taj Mahal and Arc de Triomphe among them.
+North of the Chicago River, Tribune Tower has exterior walls imbedded with actual bits of famous buildings – Westminster Abbey, Taj Mahal, and Arc de Triomphe among them.
 Across the street is the Wrigley Building, designed to look like a “luscious birthday cake.”
 The fanciful Water Tower is one of the few buildings to survive the disastrous 1871 Chicago fire.

 One of the best ways to learn about the city’s architecture is to take the Chicago River Architecture Tour hosted by the Chicago Architecture Foundation.
 Knowledgeable docents will tall you all about the city’s famous buildings.